Beidaihe, Qinhuangdao

-Beidaihe District (北戴河区 (北戴河區, Běidàihé Qū, Pei Tai Ho)) is a popular beach resort and a district of the city of Qinhuangdao, Hebei province on China's Bohai Sea coast.
+Beidaihe District (北戴河区 (Běidàihé Qū, Pei Tai Ho)) is a popular beach resort and a district of the city of Qinhuangdao, Hebei province on China's Bohai Sea coast.
 It has an area of 70.14 km2 and, as of 2020, a population of 130,104, as well as a coastline of 22.5 km.
 It is also known as a birding haven.

-The Beidaihe Beach Resort stretches 10 km from east to west, from the Yinjiao Pavilion to the mouth of the Daihe river.
+The Beidaihe Beach Resort stretches 10 km from east to west, from the Yinjiao Pavilion to the mouth of the Daihe River.
 The beach itself is covered with fine yellow sand stretching some 100 metres to the sea.
 The water is shallow.
 Mount Lianfeng near the beach has two peaks covered by abundant green pines and cypresses.
-Lush vegetation, caves, decorated pavilions, secluded paths and winding bridges have made it attractive to visitors from throughout China.
+Lush vegetation, caves, decorated pavilions, secluded paths, and winding bridges have made it attractive to visitors from throughout China.

-1903 postcard featuring a view of Beidaihe.

-Use by Communist Party
+History

+Early history

+In the early Ming dynasty, it belonged to Pingluan Prefecture of Shandong Province.
+In 1369, it was reassigned to Beiping Province; in 1371, it was renamed Yongping Prefecture.
+In Yongle era, it came under the Beijing Regional Administration; in 1421, it was placed directly under the capital and administered as Funing County of Yongping Prefecture.

+During the Qing dynasty, it belonged to Funing County of Yongping Prefecture under Yongping Circuit, Zhili Province.
+In 1737, during the Qianlong era, it was reassigned to Linyu County of Yongping Prefecture.